Having the opportunity to relive the height of the Viking era in modern-day Europe is sure to be a highlight of any history buff’s vacation.

 One of the important aspects of Viking history that you should learn is their language.
 The Jelling Runes are considered the oldest inscriptions in the Old Norse language that were used by the Vikings.
 One of these stones pays homage to Denmark when it was a nation under Viking rule.

-This area is now a UNESCO World Heritage Site because of the vast history that it has.
+The area containing the Jelling Runes is now a UNESCO World Heritage Site because of the vast history that it has.
 Fortunately, the Rune monuments aren’t the only thing worth the trip that you’ll find in these parts.